 On the whole, the Super Soco TS Street Hunter is a fun-to-ride all-electric street bike.
 It’s stylish, supremely comfortable to ride, offers good storage and seating, and has excellent riding characteristics.
 As a result, it receives our Performance award.

-Buy the from Super Soco TS Street Hunter Auto Trader
+Buy the Super Soco TS Street Hunter from Auto Trader

 Ironically, however, its lacklustre performance and electric range are a letdown, especially considering its asking price of £3,799 or £4,299 for the dual-battery model.
 If you’re in the market for an inner-city runaround, consider the smaller, longer range and yet cheaper Sunra Miku Super instead.